ABOUT DR. SULLIVAN

 After receiving his A.B. from Stanford, where he majored in Human Biology with a focus on Neurobiology, he obtained his Ph.
 D. in Clinical/Community Psychology from University of Maryland in 1985.
 He returned to the San Francisco Bay Area for his internship at the Palo Alto Veterans administration where he continued his emphasis on Family Systems.

-Dr Sullivan has been in private practice in California for over 30 years, specializing in Forensic Family work.
+Dr Sullivan has been in private practice in California for over 35 years, specializing in Forensic Family work.
 California Lic. # PSY10214

 Court Roles and Consultation

-• Dr. Sullivan provides consultation services to the Courts, forensic professionals, Family Law attorneys and parents in the context of child custody issues.
+• Dr. Sullivan currently provides consultation services to the Courts, forensic professionals, Family Law attorneys and parents in the context of child custody issues.

 • He does trainings and presentations internationally on topics related to high conflict coparenting.